Classical harmonic analysis viewed through the prism of noncommutative geometry

 (invariance under compact perturbations).
-If $T \co X \to Y$ and $S \co Y \to Z$ are Fredholm operators then $ST$ is also a Fredholm operator and $\Index ST=\Index S +\Index T$, see \cite[Theorem 4.43 p.~158]{AbA02}.
-By \cite[Theorem 4.42 p.~157]{AbA02}, a bounded operator is a Fredholm operator if and only if its adjoint is also a Fredholm operator.
-In this case, we have $\Index T^*=-\Index T$.
+If $T \co X \to Y$ and $S \co Y \to Z$ are Fredholm operators then the composition $ST$ is also a Fredholm operator and $\Index ST=\Index S +\Index T$, see \cite[Theorem 4.43 p.~158]{AbA02}.
+Moreover, by \cite[Theorem 4.42 p.~157]{AbA02}, a bounded operator $T \co X \to Y$ is a Fredholm operator if and only if its adjoint $T^* \co X^* \to Y^*$ is a Fredholm operator.
+In this case, we have

-Recall that by \cite[Theorem 4.54 p.~167]{AbA02} any Fredholm operator $T \co X \to Y$ admits a generalized inverse (or pseudo-inverse), i.e.~an operator $U \co Y \to X$ such that
+Recall that by \cite[Theorem 4.54 p.~167]{AbA02} any Fredholm operator $T \co X \to Y$ admits a generalized inverse (or pseudo-inverse), i.e., an operator $U \co Y \to X$ such that

-By the way, the same result says that every generalized inverse $U$ of $T$ is also a Fredholm operator and satisfies $\Index U=-\Index T$.
-In this case, the proof of \cite[Theorem 4.32 p.~166]{AbA02} shows that the operators $TU \co Y \to Y$ and $\Id-UT \co X \to X$ are bounded projections on the subspaces $\Ran T$ and $\ker T$.
+The same result says that every generalized inverse $U$ of $T$ is also a Fredholm operator and satisfies $\Index U=-\Index T$.
+In this case, the proof of \cite[Theorem 4.52 p.~166]{AbA02} shows that the operators $TU \co Y \to Y$ and $\Id-UT \co X \to X$ are bounded projections on the subspaces $\Ran T$ and $\ker T$.